jmpinit/old-blog/_posts/2014-06-01-calculator_childhood_synthpack.md

 #### SENDBYTE

-__purpose__

-Assembly program that sends the value of the ANS variable (bounded to 1 byte) over the link port using TI link protocol.
+An assembly program that sends the value of the ANS variable (bounded to 1 byte) over the link port using TI link protocol.
 Designed to be used from TIBASIC programs by setting Ans and then calling the program like so:

 	3:Asm(prgmSENDBYTE)	// sends a byte of value 3